dietrichm/usebb2drupal/README.txt

 UseBB2Drupal extends upon the core migrate module to provide migration from legacy UseBB 1 forums to Drupal 8.
 It converts users, categories, forums, topics, posts and IP address bans without overwriting existing Drupal content.
+It also translates internal forum links to the new Drupal paths.

 INSTALLATION